-Residential applications which form extensions to the linear north-south form of Newborough village will also be supported subject to meeting all of the following criteria:
+Planning applications for residential development that extend the linear north-south form of Newborough village will be supported subject to the following criteria:

-- A. Being on sites fronting either Hollybush Road (north) and Yoxall Road (south) and; - B. Not leading to a linear extension to the north beyond the bridge on Hollybush Road crossing the River Swarbourn or to the south beyond the junction of Yoxall Road and Dark Lane (as marked on the proposals map) and; - C. Not exceeding four dwellings on any one site the proposals map) will be resisted.
-This is to preserve the setting and character of the conservation area, the high probability of below ground archaeology and the landscape features of the mediaeval village and to prevent an increased risk of localised flooding as a result of additionally generated run-off water.
+- A. The application site is located fronting either Hollybush Road (north) and Yoxall Road (south) and proposes development that respects the form and depth of the existing development of which it would be a linear extension; and - B. The application would not result in a linear extension to the north beyond the bridge crossing the River Swarbourne or to the south beyond the junction of Yoxall Road and Dark Lane (as marked on the proposals map); and - C. The proposal would not exceed the development of four dwellings.

-Regardless of their ability to meet the above criteria, new build residential schemes, excluding conversions and replacement buildings as defined by criteria 1B and 1C above, which are proposed in the area to the east of Yoxall Road and the south of Duffield Lane (as marked on (continued)
+Regardless of their ability to meet the above criteria, new build residential schemes, excluding conversions and replacement buildings as defined by criteria 1B and 1C above, which are proposed in the area to the east of Yoxall Road and the south of Duffield Lane (as marked on (continued) the proposals map) will not be supported.